Fender 5E3 Deluxe Amplifier Modifications

 Make the 5E3 more humbucker friendly by changing the Bright Channel's cathode circuit to a 2.2KΩ resistor & .68µF bypass capacitor.
 Run humbucker & hot pickup guitars through the Bright Channel.
 Try the Bright Channel's Low input jack to help tame really hot pickups.

 Use a larger power tube cathode resistor, 270 to 330Ω 10watts (250Ω 5w is standard) to compensate for higher wall voltage and cool the power tube bias.
 I highly recommend you or your tech measure and calculate the power tube bias before making this change.
 Fender tended to bias their cathode bias amps around 95% of maximum idle dissipation and you shouldn't exceed 100%.

 Add 470Ω 3watt screen resistors to protect the power tubes from excessive screen current.
-The tweed Bassman amp and many other 6L6 tubed amps have screen resistors installed for this purpose.
+Most amplifiers have screen resistors installed for this purpose.
 These resistors have the added benefit of increasing power tube distortion caused by overdrive screen current.
 You can use a small terminal strip to anchor the resistors and solder them directly to the V3 & V4 pins 4 as shown below.
 See Tube Guitar Amplifier Overdrive for more info on how they affect the amp's tone.